Council sets, assesses, and changes speed limits on local roads.

 Lighting is installed in public places to provide safety for all users, including motorists, cyclists, and pedestrians during hours of darkness.

 Most street lighting maintenance in Noosa is the responsibility of Energex, although some lights are the responsibility of Council.
-Refer to the following list of Council-owned street lights.
+Refer to Council's Interactive Mapping page to view the location of lights which are the responsibility of Council (typically found in parks or along pathways).

 Contact Energex to report a fault with an Energex-owned street light.